Baseball in Taiwan: Colonial participation

 By 1931, high school baseball had become very popular in Taiwan, even though of all players dating back to 1923 in the Islandwide High School Baseball Tournaments, only 5.2% were ethnic Taiwanese.
-The baseball team of Kagi Agriculture and Forestry Institute, hailing from southern Taiwan, played its way into the final of that year’s Summer Koshien tournament.
+The baseball team of Kagi Agriculture and Forestry Institute, hailing from Chiayi, played its way into the final of that year’s Summer Koshien tournament, becoming the only Taiwanese team to every do so, although they lost in to Chūkyō Commercial.
 The team arrived as one of 22 district representatives out of a total of 631 team across the empire.
 Historians have noted the significance of the "tri-ethnic" Kano squad, consisting of Japanese, Han Taiwanese, and indigenous Taiwanese students.

+Republic of China era

+The sport remained a steadfast passion in the face of political turmoil after World War II and Chiang Kai Shek's regime.
+In 1968, the Taitung Red Leaves defeated a Japanese team which sparkled stories about poor indigenous boys defeating baseball giants.
+Following the Republic of China's expulsion from the United Nations in 1971 and losing the United States' recognition in 1979, Chiang Kai Shek viewed baseball as a means for national cohesion and soft power.
+Chiang had attempted to eradicate all ties with the Japanese colonial era but realized the sport's role in morale.
+The national team was, however, barred from competing under the name of "China" as well as utilizing the ROC flag and competed as "Chinese Taipei".
+Chiang was particularly driven to invest resources in youth baseball.
+On seventeen ocassions between 1969 and 1995, Taiwan claimed the Little League World Series.

 Professional baseball

 Professional baseball in Taiwan started with the founding of the Chinese Professional Baseball League (CPBL) in 1989.
 At its 1997 peak, Taiwan had two leagues and 11 professional teams.
 The competing Taiwan Major League ran from 1997 until its absorption by the CPBL in 2003.

 The professional game has had several game-fixing scandals which had led to sharp declines in game attendance.
 However, as of 2016 baseball in Taiwan had begun to see a renewed interest in the sport in spite of this setback due to major cheating scandals.